 Largely over the latter half of the 20th century, nearly every country in Central America discovered its own version of a compact-growing, short-statured tree exhibiting what scientific circles might describe as phenotypic dwarfism: Pacas in El Salvador, Pache in Guatemala, Villalobos and Villa Sarchi in Costa Rica.
 The many popular, but, is Caturra, first selected in Brazil.
 Each of these compact varieties is a naturally occurring variant of Bourbon, selected and cultivated for their potential to be planted densely, increasing yield per hectare without compromising cup quality.

 Four of the top-rated coffees we review here were produced from field blends consisting generally of such short-statured, compact varieties, sometimes mixing in beans from their parent variety, Bourbon.
-One of them, Wonderstate Coffee’s Guatemala Tojquia (93) is a especially clear example of a Central America cup in the classic tradition, with a structure we found both unassuming and confident, supporting familiar suggestions of sweet citrus, cocoa, and tart flowers.
+Among them, Wonderstate Coffee’s Guatemala Tojquia (93) is a particularly clear example of a Central America cup in the classic tradition, with a structure we found both unassuming and confident, supporting familiar suggestions of sweet citrus, cocoa, and tart flowers.
 Bird Rock’s Guatemala Don Angel (92), also produced from a field blend of Bourbon and compact Bourbon-derived varieties, is similarly vibrant yet comfortable, brightly and sweetly juicy in structure, with tart fruit, sweet nut and a hint of spicy flowers.

 The Speckled Ax Guatemala Valentón (91), produced from another blend of short-statured varieties, is friendly and accessible, chocolaty and floral.
 Tico Coffee Roaster’s Costa Rica Finca San Luis (91) leans more toward sweet nut than chocolate, with a bright, invigorating acidity.
 The Tico sample was crafted by women-led teams on both the farming and the roasting side of the equation.
-The farm and grinding machine are a family business in the storied Tarrazu region overseen by two sisters, Daniela and Tatiana Gutierrez, while the roast was done at Tico Coffee Roasters, a name that pays homage to owner Mariana Faerron’s own Costa Rican heritage (“Tico” is affectionate slang for a native of Costa Rica).
+The farm and grinder are a family business in the storied Tarrazu region overseen by two sisters, Daniela and Tatiana Gutierrez, while the roast was done at Tico Coffee Roasters, a name that pays homage to owner Mariana Faerron’s own Costa Rican heritage (“Tico” is affectionate slang for a native of Costa Rica).

 Only one top-rated sample, Flower Child’s beautiful roast of Roberto Figueroa’s Honduras green coffee (93), was produced exclusively from trees of a single short-statured variety, in this case, Pacas.
 It displays a thrilling version of its parent Bourbon’s tendency toward a fusion of savory depth and brightly sweet tendencies.
-Honduras is Central America’s coffee sector juggernaut, regularly ranking one of the top five countries in Arabica production globally.
-The common perception is that Honduran cup quality suffers as a result of such bulk volume efforts, nevertheless Figueroa’s coffee is a sterling example of Honduras’s potential for quality.
+Honduras is Central America’s coffee sector juggernaut, regularly ranking among the top five countries in Arabica production globally.
+The common perception is that Honduran cup quality suffers as a result of such bulk volume efforts, but Figueroa’s coffee is a sterling example of Honduras’s potential for quality.

 Pacamara and the Classic Cup

 The top-rated Equator Coffees Guatemala El Injerto Pacamara (94) was produced by the famous Guatemalan farm El Injerto, which has been producing top-caliber coffees for nearly its entire four-generation history.
-Finca El Injerto is a normal finalist in Guatemala’s annual Cup of Excellence green coffee competitions (with a staggering seven first-place finishes).
-Equator’s roast impressively displays the savory depth and intricately expressed sweet aromatics characteristic of this variety.
+Finca El Injerto is a typical finalist in Guatemala’s annual Cup of Excellence green coffee competitions (with a staggering seven first-place finishes).
+Equator’s roast remarkably displays the savory depth and intricately expressed sweet aromatics characteristic of this variety.

 GK Coffee of Taiwan sent a Pacamara from El Salvador, the Finca Santa Elena El Corzo (92).
-Arguably more balanced and certainly quieter than the Equator El Injerto, it displays a crisp, chocolate-toned sweetness with orangy citrus and herb.
+Arguably more balanced and indeed quieter than the Equator El Injerto, it displays a crisp, chocolate-toned sweetness with orangy citrus and herb.
 Another Taiwan roaster, Sucré Beans, sent a Nicaragua Pacamara, the Jinotega Fincas Mierisch La Escondida (92), in which a characteristic Pacamara umami tendency contrasts with a delicate lemony citrus, both supported by a caramelly sweetness.

 You must be logged in to post a comment.